Top movie locations

-Welshman Rhys Ifans takes the lead as First Voice in the play filmed in English and Welsh.
-Directed by Kevin Allen – brother of Keith – the film is expected to be an international hit.
+Welshman Rhys Ifans takes the lead as First Voice in the play filmed in English and Welsh, directed by Kevin Allen – brother of Keith.

 Under Milk Wood is set in the fictional Welsh seaside town of Llareggub (‘bugger all’ spelt backwards).

 In 1972, Richard Burton starred in the first screen version of Thomas’ ‘play for voices’, with Elizabeth Taylor, Peter O’Toole and Vivien Leigh in support, shot on location in Lower Town Fishguard.